deepjavalibrary/djl/example/BERTQA.md

 BERT QA Example
 ==============

-In this tutorial, we will walk through the BERT QA model trained by MXNet.
+In this tutorial, you'll walk through the BERT QA model trained by MXNet.
-Users can provide a question with a paragraph contains answer to the model and the model will be able to find the best answer from the answer paragraph.
+You can provide a question and a paragraph containing the answer to the model.
+The model is then able to find the best answer from the answer paragraph.

 Example:
 ```text
 Q: When did BBC Japan start broadcasting?
 ```

-Answer paragraph
+Answer paragraph:
 ```text
 BBC Japan was a general entertainment channel, which operated between December 2004 and April 2006.
 It ceased operations after its Japanese distributor folded.
 ```
-And it picked up the right one:
+And it picked the right answer:
 ```text
 A: December 2004
 ```